MathWorks-Teaching-Resources/Multivariable-Space-and-Functions/README.md

 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
-If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Multivariable-Space-and-Functions/blob/release/CONTRIBUTING.md) page on GitHub.
+Please contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com).
+If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Vector-Arithmetic/blob/release/CONTRIBUTING.md) page on GitHub.

 *©* Copyright 2025 The MathWorks, Inc